AnonymousDEV001/Our-Hope/docs/SRS.md

 - **FR-09:** The system shall display relevant news (Health, Weather) based on user location.

 ### 3.5 Contact and Privacy
-- **FR-10:** The system shall only display a Donor's contact number if the Donor has explicitly enabled "Show Contact Info" visibility.
+- **FR-10:** The system shall display Donor contact details publicly to facilitate immediate connection.
-- **FR-11:** The system shall protect user passwords using encryption (hashing).
+- **FR-11:** The system shall require users to acknowledge that their submitted data will be public.

 ### 3.6 Notifications